Karl Laske

 In 2009 the former French prime minister Dominique de Villepin was paid nearly half a million euros in money which originated in a Libyan state fund, Mediapart can reveal.
 Details of the payment, which came via middleman and business Alexandre Djouhri, have been unearthed by investigators examining another 500,000 euro payment, which was made to Nicolas Sarkozy's former right-hand man Claude Guéánt and which passed through a similar route.
 Villepin has told detectives he was unaware of the Libyan origin of the money.
 Karl Laske and Fabrice Arfi report.

-• Arms dealer Takieddine: 'I gave suitcase of Libyan cash to Sarkozy'
+• Arms dealer Takieddine: 'I gave suitcases of Libyan cash to Sarkozy'

 France — Investigation